wangcheol10101/Notes/English/Essential Grammer In Use.md

 - As adjectives
     > The crying baby is hungry.
     > The broken window needs repair.
+    It functions like a reduced relative clause
+    > The base table that is being created -> Reduced to “the base table being created.”
 - As participial phrases
     These describe or **add information about a noun or about the whole sentence**.
     > Walking down the street, I saw a friend.
     > Tired from work, he went straight to bed.
     ⚠️ Important: The subject of the participial phrase must be the same as the subject of the main clause.
+- Absolute construction
+    independent phrase giving background information.
+    > Weather permitting, we’ll go out.
+- As Object Complements
+    > I caught him stealing.
+    ⚠️ Not all verbs can do this!
+Certain verbs of perception, discovery, or imagination can take this structure.
+    - Perception verbs (see, hear, watch, notice, feel, find, observe, smell, catch)
+        > “I saw him running.” / “We heard her singing.” / “I caught him cheating.”
+    - Discovery verbs (find, discover, leave, keep)
+        > “We found her crying.” / “He kept me waiting.”
+    - Causative verbs (have, get, keep) — slightly different nuance
+        > “She had me laughing all night.” / “He kept us waiting.”
+    ⚠️ The difference between “I saw him sing” (bare infinitive) and “I saw him singing” (present participle)
+    - bare infinitive
+        Whole, complete action
+        You saw the entire event from beginning to end.
+    - present participle
+        Ongoing, partial action
+        You saw the person in the middle of the action, not necessarily the whole thing.

 **Gerund vs. Present Participle**
 Ask: